AliciaSBa/AstrodynamicsEdu.jl/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are multiple Astrodynamics libraries available for Julia; however, none of them are suitable to solve Orbital Dynamics problem in an academic setting.
-The aim of this library is to be accessible to students with a basic knowledge of programming and a wish to learn Orbital Dynamics in a dynamic and visual way.
+Nowadays, computational tools and libraries have become essential in solving Astrodynamics problems.
+However, there is a significant gap in the availability of educational resources and software libraries in Julia that specifically address Orbital Dynamics.
+The aim of this library is to develop an educational Astrodynamics library in Julia which is accessible to students with a basic knowledge of programming and a wish to learn Orbital Dynamics in a dynamic and visual way.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>